NonEuclidianRoadMarkings/WheresMyMoney/README.md

 [GitHub repo - hitButtonContainerComponent.js](https://github.com/HBandesh/reusingCode/blob/master/platform/thanosHitButton/hitButtonContainerComponent.js)

-Summarized from the above article:
+How to use the same import for React JS (web) and React Native, summarized from the above article:

 >make two various files with the extensions below:
 >